elastic/kibana/x-pack/plugins/serverless/test/README.md

 ## Run tests
-Similar to how functional tests are run in `x-pack/test`, you can point the functional tests server and test runner to config files in this plugin test directory, e.g. from the `x-pack` directory run:
+Similar to how functional tests are run in `x-pack/test`, you can point the functional tests server and test runner to config files in this plugin's test directory, e.g. from the `x-pack` directory run:
 ```
 node scripts/functional_tests_server.js --config plugins/serverless/test/api_integration/test_suites/config.ts